dmbarbour/Sirea/README.md

 Introducing Behaviors
 ---------------------

+RDP users never touch signals directly.
+They can only access and manipulate signals via behaviors.
+Thus, even in the trivial case of observing the "w" key, one needs a behavior to obtain a signal representing that observation.
+The behavior will need an input signal to at least indicate the durations during which the key state is observed.

 A **Behavior** in RDP is a _signal transformer_ with potential for _declarative effects_.

-A _signal transformer_ is an abstract process that takes a signal as input and generates a signal as output by modifying the first.
-Signal transformers cannot create or destroy signals - a property formalized as **duration coupling**: active periods of the output signal must correspond to active periods of the input signal.
-There may be a small delay between input and output.
+A _signal transformer_ is, in general, an abstract process that takes a signal as input and generates a signal as output.
+Signal transformers do not need to be pure; signals can be manipulated to observe and influence external resources.  *Signal transformers cannot create or destroy signals* - a property formalized as **duration coupling**: active periods of the output signal must correspond directly to active periods of the input signal.
+(There may be a small, constant delay between input and output.)

 ### Basic Behaviors